 I have grown up my entire life in India's most infamous red-light area, Kamathipura.
 Girls from red-light areas are met with low expectations anywhere we go.
 The world thinks we cannot speak English, are not smart enough for school, will never learn any job besides washing dishes or cleaning bathrooms.
-Because society thinks so little of us, we girls also limit our capabilities, and we lack confidence and never have the opportunity to learn our full potential.
+Because society thinks so little of us, we girls also limit our capabilities, and we lack confidence and never have the opportunity to achieve our full potential.

 As the first girl from India's red-light area to study abroad, this project will help me pay my room and board as well as other fees.
 During my time as a student, I will to reach out to other girls like me, speaking about my experience, telling them that they can also dream big and achieve those dreams.
 I have also been invited to speak at many places in the US about my experiences so I can help change society's perceptions about girls from red-light areas.